doitintl/iris3/README.md

           file `sample_data/storage.buckets.create.log_message.json`.
 (Or create a bucket and look at the log.)
         * In that file you see `"methodName": "storage.buckets.create"`.

 4. Add permissions in `iris-custom-role.yaml` to be granted to the Iris custom role.
-This role allows Iris, for each resource type, to list, get, and update.
-(Updating means permission `setLabels` where available or permission `update`  otherwise.)
+   * This role allows Iris, for each resource type, to list, get, and update.
+     * ("Update" requires permission `setLabels` where available or permission `update`  otherwise.)
+     * The name of this role is `iris3`by default, but may be set by passing env variable `IRIS_CUSTOM_ROLE` in calling `deploy.sh` or `uninstall.sh`

 # Testing
 ## Circuit-breaker